 Total Outcome 3+ Superb Success with an immediate advantage.
 2 Success Success without any complications.
 1 Messy Success, but the character gains one (1) Strain.
-0 Failure Failure and the character gains one (1) Strain. -1 Bad Failure and one (1) Wound is inflicted. -2 (or less) Dismal Failure and two (2) Wounds are inflicted.
+0 Stalemate Success or failure, but the character gains one (1) Strain. -1 Bad Success or failure, but one (1) Wound is inflicted.
+2 (or less) Dismal Success or failure, but two (2) Wounds are inflicted.

 The GM narrates the outcome, and all of the cards played for the Check (including difficulty cards) are discarded.
+On an outcome of zero (0) or less, the GM decides if the character succeeds or fails.

-If the player has zero (0) cards left in their hand, they may draw one (1) card for their hand.
+If the player has zero (0) cards left in their hand at the end of the Check, they may draw one (1) card for their hand.